Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 So there is this other element that you have to think about when you look at these places.

-I was I was speaking to Rory um before I came on to do this segment, and he was saying about the idea that actually maybe it'd be a good thing to to give a lot of these castles back to uh the aristocracy, right?
+I was speaking to Rory before I came on to do this segment, and he was saying about the idea that actually maybe it would be a good thing to give a lot of these castles back to the aristocracy, the actual nobles who used to own them in the first place and obviously have them just try and reconnect some of that neo-feudal sense of kingship and duty and responsibility.

-Well, well they lion out the the niggles in the plan uh at a later date.
+Well, if they're iron out the niggles in the plan at a later date.

-But um also as well, I just want to clarify this isn't about LARPing as 12th century right uh Christian knights, right?
+But also as well, I just want to clarify, this isn't about LARPing as 12th century Christian knights, right?

 This isn't what this is about.